exercism/dart/docs/INSTALLATION.md

 ## Installing Dart

-Instructions to install the Dart SDK can be found on the [Get Dart][get-dart] page.
+Instructions to install the Dart SDK can be found on the Dart website: [Get Dart][get-dart]

 ## Dart Plugin for your IDE or Editor